Vijaya Melnick: Career

 Melnick has worked in teaching and research, including at the University of the District of Columbia in the Georgetown University Medical Center, International Center for Interdisciplinary Studies in Immunology, Howard University Medical College, Lemelson Center for Inventions & Innovations, the National Museum of American History, the Smithsonian Institution, and the Einstein Institute for Science, Health and the Courts.

 At the University of the District of Columbia, Melnick holds the rank of Professor Emeritus of Biological and Environmental Sciences.
 Here, she also held the post of the Director of the Office of Sponsored Research & Programs.
 At the Georgetown University Medical Center, she has held the post of Associate Director at the International Center for Interdisciplinary Studies in Immunology.
 She is a member of the Health Care Ethics Faculty at the Howard University Medical College.
-Melnick is also Principal Investigator on several research projects.
+Melnick is also a Principal Investigator on several research projects.

 Other activities

 Melnick was the First Vice President and later Co-President of the International Health Awareness Network, an affiliate of the United Nations.
 She was a senior science adviser and faculty member of the Einstein Institute for Science Health and the Courts.
-She holds memberships on the boards and executive committees of national and international organizations related to either health and education or both.
+She holds memberships on the boards and executive committees of national and international organizations related to health and education.

 Speeches

 Speaking at the 2014 Conference on the Culture of Peace, Melnick addressed the problem of violence against women by citing several reasons for the phenomenon, including poverty, living under a patriarchal system, economic inequality, and under-representation in the political venue.
 She said: "The assault on women begins even before they are born and continues to adolescence and into adulthood and old age.
 Globally, it continues to be our greatest shame and tragedy".
 Commenting on the demographic status of women versus men she mentioned that "We know from demographic reports, that over 4 to 5 million women go missing every year from the world!
-This is attributed to sex selective abortion occurring in countries like China, India, Armenia, Vietnam and many others".
+This is attributed to sex-selective abortion occurring in countries like China, India, Armenia, Vietnam and many others".